 Deploy models

-You can use VESSL to quickly deploy your models into production for use from external applications via APIs.
-You can register it via the SDK and deploy it in the Web UI in one click.
+You can use VESSL to quickly deploy your models into production for use from external applications through APIs.
+You can register it through the SDK and deploy it in the web UI in one click.

 Register a model using the SDK